Haere mai ki Te Reo o te Taiao – Welcome to Forest & Bird. MyF&BJoin us Renew

 Forest and Bird and Sumner Environment group are working with the CCC to restore native bush to this CCC reserve behind Sumner).
 All working bees are at the lower Mahoe-nui site.

-135 Awaroa Road, Kelston, Auckland (Corner of Awaroa and Great North Road)
+Kelston Community Centre, 135 Awaroa Road, corner of Great North Road

 Supporting Forest & Bird is one of the best things you can do for New Zealand's environment.
 We need people like you to support us, so that nature will always have a voice.

 Back to top